caoyongfeng0214/rn-overlay/README.md

 **Why create this package ?**

-> * [Modal component](https://reactnative.dev/docs/modal) are not applicable in some scenarios.
+> * [Modal component](https://reactnative.dev/docs/modal) is not applicable in some scenarios.
-> * Why do some UI components need to reference native modules ? e.g. [Toast](https://reactnative.dev/docs/toastandroid)、[Picker](https://github.com/react-native-picker/picker) ......
+> * Why some UI components need to reference native modules ? e.g. [Toast](https://reactnative.dev/docs/toastandroid)、[Picker](https://github.com/react-native-picker/picker) ......
 > * Why are the development and experience of Android and iOS inconsistent ? e.g. [Picker](https://github.com/react-native-picker/picker) ......

 ---